Polearm: Fangtian ji

 In the Song dynasty, several weapons were referred to as ji, but they were developed from spears, not from ancient ji.
 One variety was called the qinglong ji (青龍戟 (cerulean dragon ji)), and had a spear tip with a crescent blade on one side.
 Another type was the fangtian ji (方天戟 (square sky ji)), which had a spear tip with crescent blades on both sides.
 They had multiple means of attack: the side blade or blades, the spear tip, plus often a rear counterweight that could be used to strike the opponent.
 The way the side blades were fixed to the shaft differs, but usually there were empty spaces between the pole and the side blade.
 The wielder could strike with the shaft, with the option of then pulling the weapon back to hook with a side blade; or, he could slap his opponent with the flat side of the blade to knock him off his horse.

+Barcha and Ballam

+The Barcha is a type of lance with a wooden handle, once common in South Asia in the 16th century and was popular weapon of choice in the Maratha Empire.
+Variations of the barcha is the hand-like Karpa Barcha and the serpent-like Nagni Barcha.
+Another variant included the Ballam, a javelin effective at bringing down infantry and cavalry at a distance.
+Nagni Barcha is identified as the weapon used by the Sikh warrior Bhai Bachittar Singh to kill a drunken Mughal war elephant at the Siege of Lohgarh.